Etch Media — Staff Tracking & Performance

 Insight: 156 transitions between A↔B and 142 between A↔C is healthy.
 64 transitions C↔B suggests stock room staff are helping with checkout overflow—consider dedicated checkout cross-training.

-Avg Customer Interactions/hr
+Avg Interactions/hr (All Stores)

 8.2